robertobarros46/Links/README.md

 # Links crawler

-Links crawler is a application that uses node with typescript, some commons libraries as express, puppeteer and mongoose, and is used to extract links from a web site.
+Links crawler is a application that uses node with typescript, some commons libraries as express, puppeteer and mongoose, and is used to extract links from a web site from the first link to the level set in the request.

 ## Prerequistes